Casa Lagarto

 If any of these sound good to you, let us know, and we'll arrange it for you.
 It's also perfectly acceptable to just sit in the shade, watch the waves, and sip a tall, cool one...

 We have a skilled massage therapist who will come to the Casa to provide you with a truly terrific massage in a private covered patio only a few feet from the surf.
-Sofia is proficient in English, and normally needs only a couple days notice to schedule.
-If you think you'd like a massage, just ask and we'll arrange it.
+While she is not terribly proficient in English, she understands pretty well, and normally needs only a couple days notice to schedule.
+If you think you'd like a massage, just ask Robyn and she'll arrange it.

 You can rent a car at the Puerto Vallarta airport, if you like.
-Driving to Casa Lagarto takes about two hours and is an easy drive along the coast, involving virtually no city driving.
-Or, you can have our driver pick you up at the airport and return you there for a nominal cost that is less than renting a car for a week.
+Driving to Casa Lagarto takes about two hours and is an easy drive along the coast, involving only a bit of city driving.
+Or, we can arrange a pick-up at the airport and a return back there for less than the cost of renting a car for a week.
 You can also take the bus, which is what we usually do.
 Just ask us how.

-We have satellite internet and a wireless network at the Casa.
-We do not have a land-line telephone, but most cell phones will work either on site, or at the corner, in front of the market (about 100 yards).
-For some reason, you'll get about 3 bars there.
+We (usually) have satellite internet and a wireless network at the Casa.
+Most cell phones will work either on site, or at the corner, in front of the market (about 100 yards).
 You might want to check with your service provider to see what their policy is relative to calling from Mexico.

 Truthfully, there's not much there, except a little market, several restaurants and a beach.
 No theaters, no Walmart.
 But, for many people, that's the beauty of it.
 You are totally away from the commercial hustle and bustle of the big resorts, and in your own little world.